 VDG is a free service that connects graduate students to provide feedback on dissertation work.
 Members are grouped with two others working in the same general area of philosophy.
 About once a month, one member sends some work (3,000-6,000 words) to the others, who return feedback and comments in a week or so.

-While advisors and committees are important, it can be incredibly helpful to discuss one’s work with peers in a low-stakes environment, and it can be particularly enlightening to do so with those who take a different approach or have a different focus.
+While advisors and committees are important, it can be incredibly helpful to discuss one’s work with peers in a lower-stakes environment, and it can be particularly enlightening to do so with those who take a different approach, outlook, or focus.
 Not only that, but there is evidence from psychological research that thinking about problems in relation to persons who are geographically distant can increase creativity.
-Virtual Dissertation Groups are a (free!) way to capture some of these benefits.
+With students in programs from many states, countries, and every continent with a philosophy Ph.D. program, Virtual Dissertation Groups is a great way to capture some of these benefits!

 Sound good?
-Then sign up for the Fall 2017 groups below!
+Then sign up for the Spring 2017 groups below!